Oregon man dies after fall during river trip in Grand Canyon

 The Coconino County Medical Examiner’s Office will assist in determining the official cause of death.

 Hikers and river rafters are known to traverse a narrow canyon around Deer Creek Falls.
-The narrows are 136 miles (219 kilometers) down river from Lees Ferry, where river rafting trips typically start from.
+The narrows are 136 miles downriver from Lees Ferry, where river rafting trips typically start from.